AppleBreak1/Dell-Latitude-5300-2-in-1-Hackintosh/README.md

   ** Note that in order to boot macOS, only change required to make from its default setting is "Secure Boot Enable" **

-# BIOS Mod
+# UEFI Variable Mod

 The modification of these hidden BIOS settings are not required to boot macOS at all and can be ignored, but is done to enable features that are otherwise would not be available.

-To change below hidden BIOS settings, [ModGrub](https://github.com/datasone/grub-mod-setup_var/releases) is required
+To change below hidden BIOS settings, [ModGrubShell](https://github.com/datasone/grub-mod-setup_var/releases) is required

 For Dell BIOS extraction to find offset, please refer to Dreamwhite's [guide](https://github.com/dreamwhite/bios-extraction-guide).